Play it Safe

-The Automated Betting Widget may be used to configure market triggers, which automatically place orders on your behalf, according to the specified parameters.
+The Cloud Market Triggers Widget may be used to create cloud-based bet triggers, which automatically place orders on your behalf according to the specified parameters.

 Betsplit scans currently in-play markets and continuously evaluates your trigger's conditions to see if an order can be placed.

 You may limit the trigger to only consider markets from specific events or competitions, or leave this blank to assess all available in-play markets.